nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 ## Project Overview

-This project analyzes supply chain performance using a dataset, a Power BI dashboard, and Python-based exploratory and predictive analytics.
+This project analyzes supply chain performance using a dataset, a Power BI dashboard, and Python based exploratory and predictive analytics.
 The goal is to uncover operational insights across demand, inventory, production, logistics, supplier quality, and profitability and to translate those insights into a clear, business ready view of supply chain efficiency.

 ## Data Overview